Updated: March, 2019

 - Ensure that the activities comply with applicable laws and regulations, including tax rules; and

 - Never act on behalf of a customer without authorization (e.g. a mandate, or customer instruction).

 BNP Paribas puts its responsibility towards our customers at the very heart of its strategy.
 Protection of interests of our customers is a fundamental component of the corporate culture within the Group and it is a shared responsibility of all its employees.

 2. Appropriate Management of Conflicts of Interests

-In accordance with BNP Paribas’s policies on managing conflict of interests, we have established internal rules and procedures as well as a control framework to enable appropriate identification of conflict of interest cases, and the necessary actions which should be taken for each such case, including when a conflict of interest arises (or could arise) where there is an imbalance in the information held between parties, as well as conflict of interests between our Firm and our customers
+In accordance with BNP Paribas’s policies on managing conflict of interests, we have established internal rules and procedures as well as a control framework to enable appropriate identification of conflict of interest cases, and the necessary actions which should be taken for each such case, including when a conflict of interest arises (or could arise) where there is an imbalance in the information held between parties, as well as conflict of interests between our activities and our customers

 3. Disclosure of Commissions, Fees and Other Costs